6 Endometriosis Symptoms that You Need to Know

 Physical exercise and keeping a healthy diet are essential to ensuring that any medical procedures are effective.

-Aside from the growth and development of endometrial tissue in the female reproductive tract and the surrounding areas, endometriosis has other symptoms that may indicate that it’s time to visit your gynecologist.
+Aside from the growth and development of endometrial tissue in the female reproductive tract and the surrounding areas, endometriosis has other symptoms that may indicate it’s time to visit your gynecologist.

 1. Very painful periods

-In many cases, menstrual cramping that is stronger than normal is one of the first endometriosis symptoms.
+In many cases, menstrual cramping that’s stronger than normal is one of the first endometriosis symptoms.

 You might recall that this disease comes from the presence of cells that make up the inner layer of the uterine lining, or the endometrium.
 With endometriosis, these cells can also be found outside of the uterus and near the ovaries, bladder, or intestine.

 When you have your period and shed the lining of your uterus, your body expels it vaginally.
 Women who have endometriosis experience bleeding and inflammation anywhere endometrial cells are found, causing even more pain.

 Sometimes, the pain may have no apparent cause.
 You probably already know that menstrual pain is a fact of life for most of us.
-Nevertheless, be aware if you go through a period that is more painful than normal.
+Nevertheless, be aware if you go through a period that’s more painful than normal.

 Describe your symptoms to your gynecologist to analyze the causes and look for the best treatment.

 Do you want to know more?
 See:

 Always try to remember that sex should only cause you pleasure – never pain.
 If you feel pain, it’s because something isn’t right.
-Few women manage to attribute this symptom to endometriosis, however.
+Very few women manage to attribute this symptom to endometriosis.

 How can you know if it’s truly related to this disease?
 How do you know if your discomfort isn’t normal?

 Some of the characteristics of pain from endometriosis are:

 - Cyclical pain